jonas-is-coding/mira-auth/README.md

 ## Contributing

 We welcome contributions!
-Please read our [CONTRIBUTING.md](https://github.com/jonas-is-coding/mira-auth/blob/main/CONTRIBUTING.md) for more information on how to contribute.
+Please check our [CONTRIBUTING.md](https://github.com/jonas-is-coding/mira-auth/blob/main/CONTRIBUTING.md) for details on how to contribute.

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](https://github.com/jonas-is-coding/mira-auth/blob/main/LICENSE.md) file for details.
+See the [LICENSE](https://github.com/jonas-is-coding/mira-auth/blob/main/LICENSE.md) file for more information.

 ## Package Status